Mohamed-Nser-Said/RFB_control_sys/README.md

 ---
   * ### NI6001
-     the National Instruments USB-6001/6002/6003 data acquisition (DAQ) devices.
+     the National Instruments USB-6001/6002/6003 data acquisition '(DAQ) devices'.
 The NI-DAQmx Python where used, nidaqmx can be installed with pip:

     $ python -m pip install nidaqmx,